ksiewert/BetaScan/README.md

 2. How do I choose a value of p?

 Although there is no definite best choice of p, and results are fairly robust to choice, we do have some guidelines:
-If frequency calls can be called confidently, a value around 20 is sufficient If frequency calls are not confident, a smaller value of p (around 2) should be used.
+If frequency calls can be called confidently, a value around 20 is sufficient.
+If frequency calls are not confident, a smaller value of p (around 2) should be used.

 3. What window size should I use?